Confessions of a 40-Something Three

 Over the years there are some things that I have allowed and behaviors I exhibited because I could.
 Whether it is by age, gender, or ethnicity, I have learned that there are social norms that allow us a pass a get-out-of-jail-free card in many everyday situations.
 This series is about my observations of social etiquette--how I have taken advantage of it!

 I'm a Unicorn

 There are very few Blacks in my area.
-Most of them live in my house as my children!
+Most of them live in my house like my children!
 So, when people try to be my friend to have a Black friend, I humor them.
 When people ask me my opinion on an issue because I am the only Black person in the room, I give it.
-Oh, I preface it with the truth that my opinion is my own and does not represent the 40 some odd million of Blacks in the US.
+Oh, I preface it with the truth that my opinion is my own and does not represent the 40 some-odd million Blacks in the US.
 But, rarely do the listeners pay attention to that.

 It is good social etiquette to build on areas of interest that all in the group like.
 If the group likes Black people, then I join because so do I.